 The Burval Name and Family Lines

-Our work to date shows two Burval family lines.
-One we call the Burval's of Polička and the second the Burval's of Chrudim.
-The Burval Family of Polička all appear to descend from one person, Vašek of Trhonice (c1525-1575).
-The Burval Families of Chrudim do not appear until the 1690's in the area of Chrudim which is about 30 miles northwest of Polička.
-The oldest Burval's we have documented from the Chrudim area is Jan Buřval (c1675- ) of the village of Kostelec u Heřmanova Městce and Václav Buřval (c1665- ) of the village of Bylany.
-Unfortunately, we have not been able to link the Polička and Chrudim family lines to each other.
-As a result we present them as separate families in the genealogies below.
-However, because these families originate in the same district of Bohemia within 30 miles of each other we suspect that they may be related.
+Our work to date identified two Burval family lines.
+One we call the Burval Family of Trhonice and the second the Burval Family of Janovice.
+The Burval Family of Trhonice all appear to descend from one person, Václav of Trhonice (c1525-1575).
+The Burval Family of Janovice do not appear in records until the 1690's in the area of Janovice, Chrudim District, which is about 30 miles northwest of Thronice.
+The oldest Burval's we have documented from Janovice is Jan Buřval (c1673- ) listed as from Zdechovice, which today is the local name of the larger area surrounding the small village of Kostelec u Heřmanova Městce which includes the village of Janovice.
+By 1729, members of this family were listed in the church records as being from the village of Janovice.
+Actually recent work suggests that the Buřval Family of Janovice is directly related to the Buřval Family of Trhonice.
+However, until we can better determine that connection we present them as two separate families in the genealogies below.

 The;two family lines are: (Click on the family line to go to that family's introduction page)